anetaclaudia/vocabulary-backend/README.md

 - User can add words and the definitions in both languages.
 I decided to add definitions because one word can have different meanings, such as "tulp", which can mean a column and a flower.
 - User can find matches for their input by the given language.
 In example, when user wants to find English meaning for word "tulp", they have to select the language which the word derives from.
     - Search output also includes fuzzy matches - in example, when user tries to find matches for word "kulp", but they actually meant "tulp", search results include words that differ from original string up to 2 characters.
     - Search output is sorted - words, which have 0 differences compared to input, are displayed first.
+- User can't submit empty forms or forms, which inputs are made out of whitespaces.
+There's a custom validation in front-end for that.

 ## Prerequisites for running the application
 (i need to add docker, then i can finish this part)